vitessio/website/content/en/docs/17.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 ## Choosing the backup type

-As described in [Backup types](../overview/#backup-types), you choose to run a Full Backup (the default) or an Incremental Backup.
+As described in [Backup types](../overview/#backup-types), you choose to run a full Backup (the default) or an incremental Backup.

 Full backups will use the backup engine chosen in the tablet's [configuration](#configuration).
 Incremental backups will always copy MySQL's binary logs, irrespective of the configured backup engine.